Collaborative Conversations Are Not Just For The Boardroom

 In collaborative conversations, you free your problem-solver and tap into your inner change-agent.
 Your primary goal is to challenge the thinking of the person in front of you, so that they feel liberated enough to discover and design new possibilities.

 When we engage in these conversations on a regular basis, a culture of creativity and continuous improvement emerges.
 This is the change-agent’s language an attribute of a change leadership.
+This is a key part to being able to lead through change.

 - Be present.
 Give your full attention to the person in the conversation.
 Your value is not based on you solving the problem.
 It is your gift to help them unleash the possibility for themselves.
 By letting go of thoughts about the future, aka anxiety, and thoughts about the past, aka worry, you are more easily able to live in the present.
 This allows you to see, hear, feel and connect.
 Being present says, “You are the most important person to me right here and right now.”